Updates

 Jharkhand & JPSC Relevance

-• Jharkhand Angle: Increasing internet penetration in Jharkhand (approx. 60% rural internet access) raises vulnerability to digital piracy impacting local creative industries.
+• Jharkhand Angle: Increasing internet penetration in Jharkhand has led to rising digital piracy cases, impacting local creative content creators and software users.

-• Mains Pointer: Highlight state-level enforcement gaps, role of Jharkhand Police Cyber Crime Cells, and need for awareness campaigns in tribal and rural areas.
+• Mains Pointer: Discuss state-level cybercrime cells’ role in Jharkhand, challenges in enforcement, and need for awareness campaigns on IPR in tribal and rural areas.

-Sections 66 and 69A of the Information Technology Act, 2000 are relevant.
-Section 66 penalizes computer-related offenses including unauthorized access, while Section 69A empowers the government to block websites hosting pirated content.
+The IT Act’s Section 66 criminalizes computer-related offences including unauthorized access, while Section 69A empowers the government to block websites hosting pirated content, thus supporting anti-piracy enforcement.

-Why is the conviction rate low in digital piracy cases in India?
+Why is the conviction rate for digital piracy cases low in India?

 Our Courses